sebadp/bash-scripting/README.md

 # Bash-scripting

- Extracts all files with the .txt extension and renames them with the TXT_RENAME_PREFIX if exists as a local variable If not, it uses the default value = "RN_"
+ Extracts all files with the .txt extension and renames them with the TXT_RENAME_PREFIX if exists as a local variable.

+ If not, it uses the default value = "RN_"

 ## Here an example: